Create a conservation planning problem()

 data.frame

 containing information on the features.
+The argument tospec

-Marxan for the species data file (conventionally called
+must follow the conventions used by Marxan for the species data file (conventionally called"spec.dat"

-each column corresponds to different information about the features.
-It
+).
+Each row corresponds to a different feature and each column corresponds to different information about the features.
+It must contain the columns listed below.
+Note that the argument tospec

-must contain at least one column named "prop"
+must contain at least one column named"prop"

----but not both columns with both of these
+---but not both columns with both of these names---to specify the target for each feature.- id

 integer

-These identifiers are used in the argument to puvspr
+unique identifier for each feature These identifiers are used in the argument topuvspr

 character

-name for each feature.
+name for each feature.- prop

 numeric

-relative target for each feature
+relative target for each feature (optional).

 numeric

-absolute target for each
+absolute target for each feature (optional).

 data.frame

-each feature in each planning unit.
-The argument to
+containing information on the amount of each feature in each planning unit.
+The argument topuvspr

-must follow the conventions used in the Marxan input
+must follow the conventions used in the Marxan input data file (conventionally called"puvspr.dat"

 ).
-It must contain the
+It must contain the following columns:- pu

 integer

-planning unit identifier.
+planning unit identifier.- species

 integer